transceptor-technology/dutycalls.me.docs/docs/email/severity-rules.md

 # Severity rules

-Do you need to link a severity to your emails?
-This is possible by adding severity rules.
+Do you want to add a severity to your emails?
+This is possible by configuring severity rules.

-You can add severity rules by:
+You can configure severity rules by:

 1. Going to the **Sources** page in your workspace.
 2. Clicking on the **Edit** button of the relevant channel.